-FASB ASU No. 2016-13, Financial Instruments-Credit Losses (Topic 326), Measurement of Credit Losses on Financial Instruments, and related amendments, replaces the incurred loss impairment methodology in current U.S. GAAP with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates.
+FASB ASU No. 2016-13, Financial Instruments-Credit Losses (Topic 326), Measurement of Credit Losses on Financial Instruments ("ASU 2016-13"), and related amendments, replaces the incurred loss impairment methodology in current U.S. GAAP with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates.
 The new Current Expected Credit Losses ("CECL") model applies to financial assets at amortized cost, including trade receivables, contract assets and certain off-balance sheet credit exposures, such as loan commitments.
-The ASU is effective for fiscal years beginning after December 31, 2022.
-The Foundation is currently evaluating the impact of this standard.
+ASU 2016-13 is effective for fiscal years beginning after December 31, 2022.
+The Foundation adopted ASU 2016-13 using the modified retrospective method for program-related investments (loans) and note receivables.
+The adoption did not have a material effect on report assets, liabilities or net assets.